MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceretrievedevicedirectorystring.md

 ## -description

-WdfDeviceRetrieveDeviceDirectoryString provides a path to location on disk that can be used to persist information across reboots.
+**WdfDeviceRetrieveDeviceDirectoryString** provides a path to a location on disk that can be used to persist information across reboots.

 ## -parameters

 ### -param Device

-A handle to a framework device object.
+[_In_] A handle to a framework device object.

 ### -param String

-A handle to a [framework string object](https://docs.microsoft.com/windows-hardware/drivers/wdf/using-string-objects).
-The framework will assign the directory path to the string object on successful return. [relative link no suffix](/windows-hardware/drivers/wdf/using-string-objects)
+[_In_] A handle to a [framework string object](https://docs.microsoft.com/windows-hardware/drivers/wdf/using-string-objects).
+The framework will assign the directory path to the string object on successful return.

 ## -returns
 This function returns NTSTATUS.
-WdfDeviceRetrieveDeviceDirectoryString returns STATUS_SUCCESS if the operation succeeds.
+**WdfDeviceRetrieveDeviceDirectoryString** returns STATUS_SUCCESS if the operation succeeds.

 ## -remarks
 UMDF only.
-KMDF drivers should use IoGetDeviceDirectory (new?)
+KMDF drivers should use [**IoGetDeviceDirectory**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdevicedirectory).

 ## -see-also
+For info about string objects, see [Using String Objects](https://docs.microsoft.com//windows-hardware/drivers/wdf/using-string-objects).